UUDigitalHumanitieslab/kbkrant-harvest/README.md

 ## Preventing filesystem problems

-Run the `organize.py` over the harvesting directory every 15 minutes using a cron job.
+Run the `organize.py` over the harvesting directory at least every 15 minutes using a cron job.
 You need to have a crontab entry that looks like this:

     14,29,44,59 0-5,19-23 * * * /absolute/path/to/virtualenv/bin/python /absolute/path/to/organize.py /absolute/path/to/harvesting/dir